borntofrappe/the-nature-of-code/README.md

 The vector describing the force is then calculated as follows:

-- find the vector describing the difference between the bob's position and the spring's anchor
+- find the vector describing the difference between the bob"s position and the spring"s anchor

   ```lua
   local direction = LVector:subtract(bob.position, self.anchor)